 This text is a free introductory text that introduces MS Access and relational database design.
-The motivation is to support a second-year course on database systems which, to the student, is either a service course providing an introduction to database concepts, or, as a prerequisite for more advanced study in the field.
+The motivation is to support an introductory database system course which, to the student, is either a service course providing an introduction to database concepts, or, as a prerequisite for more advanced study in the field.

-Various texts have been used with some success but were felt lacking for various reasons such as: (1) being workbook style with extensive tutorial lessons, (2) being too focussed on a technology, (3) having design material that did not fit well with more advanced courses, and (3) being so expensive that some students opted not to purchase.
+Various texts have been used with some success but were felt lacking for various reasons such as: (1) being workbook style with extensive tutorial lessons, (2) being too focussed on a technology, (3) having design material that did not fit well with more advanced courses, and (4) being so expensive that some students opted not to purchase.